ghofranaaa/Rent-y-Landing-Page/README.md

 ![Intro](./assets/intro.png)

-**Rent'y** is a centralized marketplace for musicians to access instruments for rent, sale, or repair.
+**Rent'y** is a centralized marketplace for musicians to access instruments for rent, sale, or buy.
 The platform is designed to make musical collaboration and access easier for the entire community.

 ---